Dr Lily Hamourtziadou

 - lily.hamourtziadou@bcu.ac.uk

 Lily researches and teaches international politics and security.
-She is principal researcher for leading NGO Iraq Body Count, twice nominated for the Nobel Peace Prize.
-Lily’s work contributes to peace efforts, civilian harm mitigation in conflict and humanitarian causes, while increasing awareness and understanding of world politics.
+She is principal researcher for leading NGO Iraq Body Count, twice nominated for the Nobel Peace Prize, and participates in NATO meetings as human security mentor.

-Being able to apply her education to the practice of human security has meant that her work has helped achieve positive changes in policy, humanitarian responses or planning, and contributes to the on-going assessment of conflict globally.
+Lily’s work contributes to peace efforts and civilian harm mitigation in armed conflict.
+Her work has helped achieve positive changes in policy, humanitarian responses or planning, and contributes to the on-going assessment of conflict globally.
 She is regularly consulted and interviewed on global and national security matters by the media and international organisations.

 Areas of Expertise